 But actually, I never minded driving.
 In my youth I sometimes imagined that if the academic thing didn’t work out, I could become a long-haul truck driver.
 I sort of liked the idea of seeing the country and, what with Dylan, the Dead, Clapton and other greats on my portable cassette player, I figured I could get by fairly well coasting through Truth or Consequences, New Mexico, or Dripping Springs (aka Drippin’ Sprangs), Texas, listening to my favorites.
-These are real places that I remember driving through or near when I lived out west.
+These are real places that I remember driving through when I lived out west.

 I think guys take to driving more easily than do femmes, and this is partly because of a unique quality prominent in many young male drivers: idiocy.
 Just speaking for myself, I can say that I am embarrassed about some of the dumb things I did in my younger years when my car was above all an instrument of power and independence to me.
 The absolute dumbest move I can recall happened on Route 90 in the Florida panhandle.
 Interstate 10 had not been built in the 1960s when I was going to college in New Orleans, so I would take old Highway 90 on my way home in those days.
 One time, I think it might have been Easter break, I was driving at night on it with my friend Jay and his roommate in the car.
 They were both New Yorkers.